 Real World Educational Opportunities

-The Dakota Venture Group gives students the opportunity to review and fund entrepreneurial business ventures.
+- The Dakota Venture Group gives students the opportunity to review and fund entrepreneurial business ventures.
 Students who participate in the American Marketing Association gain valuable insight through planning and promoting a special speaker series and visiting alumni at their career sites.
-Whichever extracurricular activities you choose, we are certain you will walk away with valuable hands-on experiences.

 Additional Experiential Learning Opportunities